How Sinkholes Form

 If a sinkhole is forming in your yard, treating it quickly is the best way to save yourself from further damage down the line.
 Our Knoxville sinkhole repair and filling experts can help repair sinkhole damage with the following services:

 - Compaction Grouting: Compaction grouting is a process we often use in Knoxville.
 Sinkhole repair with this process involves using high pressure to inject a cement grout mixture into the subsurface, displacing and compacting the soil to restabilize soil particles.
 Because the grout takes up space where it’s injected, the remaining soils are pushed together until they’re tightly compacted, creating a supportive surface that you can safely walk or build on.

 - Cap Grouting: Cap grouting uses a process very similar to compaction grouting, but instead of creating a grid pattern, the grout is injected to create one continuous “cap.”
 This cap layer covers the entirety of the affected rock layer, preventing more soil from sinking into the void.

 - Injection Piers: Similar to foundation repair, we can drill perforated piers beneath the surface of the soil.
 Once they’ve reached stable bedrock, we inject the grout mixture through a hollow tube running through the pier.
 As it reaches the perforated holes, it exits and escapes into the soil below to compact and stabilize loose soil.

 Contact American Foundation & Waterproofing

 For sinkhole remediation services in Tennessee, northern Georgia, and western North Carolina, trust the team at American Foundation & Waterproofing.
-Contact us today for a free evaluation and estimate on your sinkhole repair project.
+Contact our Knoxville sinkhole repair and remediation team today for a free evaluation and estimate on your sinkhole repair project.